-(… maybe whales will be hanging around, too)
+(… maybe whales and turtles and Mantas will be hanging around, too)

-The Heron Island oceanswimsafaris won’t be in quite the same form as the Great Barrier Reef swims previously that ran until 2017, in that we won’t be running formal swim events as part of a four-night package.
+The Heron Island oceanswimsafaris won’t be in quite the same form as the Great Barrier Reef swims previously that ran until 2017, in that we don’t run formal swim events as part of a four-night package.
 Instead, we’ll be running a five-night package with four days of escorted, informal swims to different parts of the reefs around Heron Island.
 (We always felt that four nights wasn’t quite enough.)

 Those of you who are familiar with Heron Island will know how many other reefs and islands there are around the area, quite apart from the enormous reef on which Heron itself sits.
 Our earlier groups never got to visit most of this reef.
 We always used to gaze out wistfully, across the reef disappearing into the distance, wondering what pristine reef and sea life we would find out there, if only…

-Most of our anticipated swim spots are within short boat rides of Heron Island Resort, and whilst some of these spots are visited by divers, they have not been visited by ocean swimmers.
-We aim to change that.
+Most of our anticipated swim spots are within short boat rides of Heron Island Resort, and whilst some of these spots have been visited by divers, they have not been visited by ocean swimmers until we organised to take you there.

 Our plan is to conduct an escorted swim daily on each of the four full days on which we are on Heron Island, along different reefs (conditions on the day permitting).
 Our escorted swims will take place each morning, post-brekker.
 Excursions will run for 2-3 hours, depending on the course (travel time, time in the water, etc).
 We’d aim to swim distances of 2-3km each time, although that will vary with conditions and the locations.
 These swims are not races: we want you to enjoy the locations; to explore and enjoy the reef, the sea life, and the water; to enjoy swimming with friends.
 If you spot something you want to look at more closely, you can do so.
 All that we ask is that our groups keep swimming generally in the same direction.
 We will regroup regularly (we don’t want anyone left behind).

 We will get to these swim spots with the Heron Island boats, which will stay with us throughout our swims.
 They’re large, covered boats with c.
-25-40 person capacity.
-The number of boats depend on how many we have in our group.
+25 person capacity, although we don't like to fill them to the brim; we prefer to leave a bit of space for comfort.
+The number of boats depends on how many we have in our group.
 The boats will have a two-person crew of skipper and lookout.
 You will be able to climb back into the boat as you like, and dive into the water at any time during the escorted swims.